SoftFever/OrcaSlicer/README.markdown

         --travel-speed      Speed of non-print moves in mm/s (default: 130) --perimeter-speed   Speed of print moves for perimeters in mm/s (default: 30) --small-perimeter-speed
-                            Speed of print moves for small perimeters in mm/s (default: 30) --infill-speed      Speed of print moves in mm/s (default: 60) --solid-infill-speed Speed of print moves for solid surfaces in mm/s (default: 60) --bridge-speed      Speed of bridge print moves in mm/s (default: 60) --first-layer-speed Speed of print moves for bottom layer, expressed either as an absolute value or as a percentage over normal speeds (default: 30%)
+                            Speed of print moves for small perimeters in mm/s or % over perimeter speed (default: 30)
+        --infill-speed      Speed of print moves in mm/s (default: 60) --solid-infill-speed Speed of print moves for solid surfaces in mm/s or % over infill speed (default: 60)
+        --top-solid-infill-speed Speed of print moves for top surfaces in mm/s or % over solid infill speed (default: 50)
+        --bridge-speed      Speed of bridge print moves in mm/s (default: 60) --first-layer-speed Speed of print moves for bottom layer, expressed either as an absolute value or as a percentage over normal speeds (default: 30%)